Motor Carrier Safety Advisory Committee (MCSAC) Members

 Norman (Bill) Dofflemyer, Major, Maryland Department of State Police (Enforcement).
 A 25-year veteran with the Maryland DSP, Major Dofflemyer has served as Commander of its Commercial Vehicle Enforcement Division since 2003.
 In this capacity, he oversees 170 employees in 14 facilities and supports commercial vehicle enforcement and training activities.
 Captain Dofflemyer is a certified North American Standard Level I Inspector, as well as a Certified General Hazardous Materials Inspector, and judges competitions for these groups.
 He chairs the Commercial Vehicle Safety Alliance (CVSA) School Bus Safety Task Force and co-chairs the I-95 Corridor Coalition Safety Track.
 Major Dofflemyer earned his BA from the University of Maryland and did graduate work at Johns Hopkins University.

-Bruce Hamilton, Amalgamated Transit Union, International Vice President.
+Bruce Hamilton, Amalgamated Transit Union, International Vice President (Labor).
 Mr. Hamilton has been a vice president of Amalgamated Transit Union for 2 years.
 Previously, he served three terms as president of the division of ATU that represents Greyhound workers nationwide.
 He was a driver at Greyhound for many years while holding a variety of union offices.
 He has been an advocate for strict federal safety regulations for motorcoach operations, advancing unionized drivers’ safety goals in testimony before the House Transportation Committee, the Transportation Research Board, federal agencies, and in the halls of Congress.
 He serves as ATU’s delegate to the International Transport Workers Federation, where he works on road safety issues.